judas-christ/static2000/docs/README.md

 ## Sitemap generation

-Supply a `basePath` option when running Static2000 and it will generate an XML sitemap for the site.
+Supply a `baseUrl` option when running Static2000 and it will generate an XML sitemap for the site.
 Pages with a `hidden` property set to `true` will not be included in the sitemap.